Nolte: Nearly Two-Thirds of Black Americans Oppose Gwen Berry-Style Flag Dis

 Since the Civil Rights movement, black, brown, and white Americans have lived together, inter-married, blended our families, shared schools and offices and communities for more than 50 years — and we get along just fine, especially out here in Rural MAGA Land.

-This wave of evil, fascistic, and cynical Black Lives Matter thinking that seeks to reverse all that is, I believe, radicalizing the most effective voters in the world — those of us who just want to be left alone.
+This wave of evil, fascistic, and cynical Black Lives Matter thinking that seeks to reverse all of that is, I believe, radicalizing the most effective voters in the world — those of us who just want to be left alone.
 And there are many, many black and brown people in that group.

 Why wouldn’t there be?